 "We won't enact those cuts," said Sen. Brian Schatz (D-Hawaii), another appropriator.
 "We'll probably work very hard on increasing funding for ARPA-E."

-Still, Rep. Garret Graves (R-La.), ranking member of the Select Committee on the Climate Crisis and one of those Republicans who has talked up innovation, said he's taking Trump's budget with a grain of salt.
+Still, Rep. Garret Graves (R-La.), ranking member of the Select Committee on the Climate Crisis and one of those Republicans who has talked up innovation, suggested he's taking Trump's budget with a grain of salt.

 "That's the president's perspective, which is always very informative, but it doesn't dictate what Congress does," Graves said when asked about the proposed cuts to DOE research offices.